 In fact, you might have trouble deciding which New York flea market to peruse!
 They all offer their own unique selection and appeal to each individual in particular ways that you might like better than others.

 With that in mind, the Firefly Mommy team put together this review so you can see which NY flea markets might appeal to you the most.
 This is where we kept our eyes peeled for the best flea markets in New York.
 Of course, you could visit them all and find out first-hand, but we hope our list of pro’s and con’s makes the decision a bit easier for you.

 For the budding flea market connoisseur looking to satisfy their itch, lets check them out!

 Best New York Flea Market

 1. Chelsea Flea – Annex Markets

-This is one of the flea markets where you see many of the New York style elite, from designers to stylists and every creative in between, looking to bag a bargain.
+This is one of the historic flea markets where you see many of the New York style elite.
+Since also consolidating with Hell’s Kitchen Flea Market in January of 2019, you’ll find all types of designers and stylists and every creative in between, looking to bag a bargain.